posted May 03, 2021

 - 1/2 teaspoon cracked black pepper

-- Use the 10 pieces of bacon to create a bacon weave on a piece of parchment paper.
+- Make a bacon weave.
+Use the 10 pieces of bacon to create a bacon weave on a piece of parchment paper.
 Place the meatloaf on the middle of the weave and shape into a log.
 Roll the bacon weave over the meatloaf mixture and secure the ends with toothpicks.

 - Cook the meatloaf.
 Carefully transfer your meatloaf to the grill grates, close the lid, and cook for 45 minutes.
 Glaze with the BBQ sauce and continue cooking until the internal temperature of the meatloaf reaches 160 degrees F.